-On April 30 the Company announced the undertaking of a private share placement to raise up to US\$15 million at CAD\$0.20 per share.
+On April 30 the Company originally announced the undertaking of a private share placement.
+The placement deadline was extended beyond the 45 day time limit and then subsequently on August 19 the Company announced terms of a new private share placement to raise up to US\$15 million at CAD\$0.20 per share.
 The share placement will allow the Company to make the investment decision on the Segilola Gold Project.
-As at the date of filing of this report, subscription agreements totalling US\$4.4 million have been received under the terms of this placement.
+As at the date of filing of this report, subscription agreements totalling US\$5.85 million have been received under the terms of this placement.